JEP 124: Enhance the Certificate Revocation-Checking API

 These enhancements will make the API more complete, flexible, and more competitive with other implementations.
 Many implementations provide additional revocation checking options such as best-effort checking.

-This is an initial draft of the API changes to support the goals above.
+This is a summary of the API changes that have been made to support the goals above.

-RevocationChecker class which can be used for checking the
+been added which can be used for checking the revocation status of certificates

 The existing certpath debug option will be enhanced to log important issues

 Unit tests will be created to test the new APIs.
 It may be necessary to implement OCSP and CRL servers to simulate a proper test environment.

 Ideally, each vendor should implement a test suite that checks that a